ASD-Blueprint/desktop.gov.au/patterns/avd.md

 Time Zone | Australian Eastern Standard Time (AEST) | The default time zone AEST.
 Image Source | Azure Marketplace | The Windows 10 Enterprise Multi-Session with Microsoft 365 Apps SOE available from the Azure Marketplace will be utilised for the AVD image deployment.
 Image Deployment Method | Azure Resource Manager | AVD using Azure Resource Manager will be used to deploy pooled random virtual machines.
-Deployed Image Update Process | Azure Resource Manager (ARM) Redeploy and auto updates | ARM Redeploy capability with auto updates will be leveraged to provide ‘Security and Feature’ updates to the AVD images.
+Deployed Image Update Process | Azure Resource Manager (ARM) Redeploy and auto updates | ARM Redeploy capability with auto updates will be leveraged to provide ‘Security and Feature' updates to the AVD images.
 Encryption | Azure Disk Encryption | Session host disks to be encrypted at rest using Azure Disk encryption.
 Using the Bitlocker feature of Windows, volume encryption for the OS and data disks of Azure virtual machines (VMs) will be configured.
 Will also be integrated with Azure Key Vault to help control and manage disk encryption keys and secrets.
 Graphical Application Support | [GPU Capable VMs](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes-gpu) available in selected Australian Regions | Windows 10 VMs with higher GPU capability are available from Azure if there is a need to run graphical applications.
 Session Host Power Management | [Azure Automation](https://docs.microsoft.com/en-us/azure/virtual-desktop/set-up-scaling-script) | Azure Automation will be utilised to scale session host power management.
 This will enable shutting down and deallocating session host VMs during off-peak usage hours, and powering on and reallocating as required (during peak hours).